beyond-all-reason/teiserver/documents/tachyon/lobby.md

 ```

 ### TODO: `s.lobby.request_to_join`
 Sent to the host when someone requests to join the battle.
-The host should send the server a `c.lobby.respond_to_join_request` with their decision.
+The host should send the server a `c.lobby_host.respond_to_join_request` with their decision.
 ```
 {
   "cmd": "s.lobby.request_to_join",